piggehperson/rebble-icons/readme.md

 # Rebble icons
-an incomplete list of stylized iconography drawn for the Rebble project. feel free to extend!
+A growing set of stylized icongraphy drawn for the Rebble project at https://rebble.io. feel free to extend!